 Boil the eggs until they are boiled and then cool them under running water.

 To achieve the different shaped cuddure, you must have a size pasta wheel, a knife and a rolling pin.
-I made the hand forms, stretching the pastry on floured work surface with a rolling pin to a thickness of one centimeter and a half.
+I made the hand forms, as you see in VIDEO RECIPE STEP BY STEP, stretching the pastry on floured work surface with a rolling pin to a thickness of one centimeter and a half.
 There are very thick cudddure, but I prefer the thin and crispy.

 Once you obtained a sheet, put it on one oven tray covered with parchment paper and engrave it on the surface with the tip of the knife to draw the shapes you see in the photos: the little bird I drew it freehand.
 For the basket I made a puck and cut it in half: the bottom has become the base of the basket and I got the rest of the strings then I twisted to make the handle.
 I also got the bell freehand.
 Once you have created forms, He engraved to decorate them with the tip of the knife and I finished every cuddura with dough strips.